 The Establishment’s worst fears came to fruition soon enough.

 Nathaniel Bacon was a young member of the elite.
 Nevertheless, he formed a movement that was the Establishment’s worst nightmare.
-At first his movement was based on anti-Native American sentiment.
-It quickly evolved into an anti-aristocratic movement; a movement that came to symbolize the mass resentment of the poor against Virginia’s elite.
-Hundreds (some accounts claim up to a thousand) of white freedmen, white bond-servants, free people of colour, and enslaved blacks staged an armed insurrection against the Virginia colonial elite.
+At first, his campaign responded to an anti-Native American sentiment.
+It quickly evolved into an anti-aristocratic movement, a cause that came to symbolize the mass resentment of the poor against Virginia’s elite.
+Hundreds (some accounts claim up to a thousand) of white freedmen, white bond-servants, free people of color, and enslaved blacks staged an armed insurrection against the Virginia colonial elite.

 The rebellion ultimately led to the burning of Jamestown.